Tea with Milk (1 Teacup (6 Fl Oz)) and Russian Protein (100 G)

 How to consume russian protein, tea with milk without glucose spikes

-Start by reducing the portion size of the Russian protein and the amount of milk in your tea.
-Smaller portions can help manage the spike in glucose levels.
+Start by eating smaller portions of the Russian protein and reducing the amount of milk in your tea.
+This can help minimize the spike in glucose levels.

-Include a high-fiber food in your meal, such as lentils, chickpeas, or an apple.
-Fiber slows down the absorption of sugar and can help regulate blood sugar levels.
+Include foods high in fiber, such as beans, lentils, and most vegetables, alongside your meal.
+Fiber slows down the absorption of sugar, helping to stabilize blood sugar levels.

 Incorporate Healthy Fats